amigavision/amigavision.github.io/vs.md

 **Everything else in AmigaVision — platform support, configuration choices, filesystem layout, and library curation — flows from these decisions.**

-The goal is to have a setup that feels like using a well-maintained Amiga rooted in the demo scene and games development at the time — not a collection of compromises.
+The goal is to have a setup that feels like using a well-maintained Amiga rooted in the demo scene and games development from back in the day — not a collection of compromises.

 <table style="font-weight: 700; width: auto; margin-left: auto">